 We will accompany all clients to viewings and there is no need for you to be present as long as we have a set of keys and any relevant access codes.

-We hold six weeks deposit and register deposits with an approved Tenancy Deposit Scheme.
+We hold five weeks deposit and register deposits with an approved Tenancy Deposit Scheme.
 The Tenancy Deposit Scheme is there to protect the tenant’s money and help to resolve any disputes at the end of the tenancy.